Estimating Graphlet Statistics via Lifting: Subgraph lifting

 \section{Subgraph lifting}

 The lifting algorithm is based on a randomized protocol of attaching a vertex to a given CIS.
-For any \smash{$(k-1)$}-CIS, $S$ we lift it to a $k$-subgraph by adding a vertex from its neighborhood, $\cN_v(S)$ at random according to some probability distribution.
+For any \smash{$(k-1)$}-CIS, $S$, we lift it to a $k$-subgraph by adding a vertex from its neighborhood, $\cN_v(S)$ at random according to some probability distribution.
 Note that this basic lifting operation can explore any possible subgraph in $\cV_k$.
-In this work, we show that one can lift from a random walk on the vertices, or another vertex or edge sampling distribution, and achieve favorable properties.

 You can see an example of the lifting sampling scheme in Figure \ref{fig:lifting}, where the algorithm iteratively builds a $4$-CIS from a chosen node.
 First assume we have a node $v_1$ sampled from the distribution $\pi_1$, a base distribution that can be computed from local information (step (a)).
 We assume that $\pi_1(v) = \frac{f(\deg(v))}{K}$, where $f(x)$ is some function (usually a polynomial) and $K$ is some global normalizing constant which is assumed to be precomputed.
 Denote $S_1 = \{v_1\}$.
 To start our procedure, sample an edge $(v_1,v_2)$ uniformly from $\cN_e(S_1)$ (step (b)).
 The vertex $v_2$ is then attached to $S_1$, forming a subgraph $S_2 = G|(V_{S_1} + {v_2})$ (step (c)).
 After that, we sample another edge $(v_i, v_3)$ (with $1\leq i\leq 2$) uniformly from $\cN_e(S_2)$, and the vertex $v_3$ is then attached to $S_2$ (steps (d-f)).
 At each step we sample an edge $(v_i, v_{r+1})$ (with $1\leq i \leq r$) from $\cN_e(S_r)$ uniformly at random, and attach the vertex $v_{r+1}$ to the subgraph $S_r$ (steps (g-h)).
-After $k-1$ operations, we obtain a $k$-CIS $T = S_k$.
+After $k-1$ operations, we obtain a $k$-CIS, $T = S_k$.
 We'll refer to the procedure above as the {\em lifting procedure starting at vertex $v_1$}.

+Once a $k$-CIS, $T$, has been sampled we need to classify its graphlet topology, $H_m \sim T$.
+Because lifting does not target specific graphlet topologies, we need to be prepared to modify the coefficient for any graphlet (the coefficients are elaborated on in the next section).